 - In a large Dutch oven or heavy-bottomed pot over medium heat, warm the olive oil until shimmering.
 Add the chopped onion, bell pepper, carrot, celery and ¼ teaspoon salt.
 Stir to combine and then cook, stirring occasionally, until the vegetables are tender and the onion is translucent, about 7 to 10 minutes.

 - Add the chopped cilantro, stir to blend, and then mix in the vinegar, to taste.
 Add salt to taste, too—I added ¼ teaspoon more at this point.
 Divide the mixture into individual bowls and serve with garnishes of your choice.
+This chili will keep well in the refrigerator for about 4 days (I haven’t tried, but I bet it would freeze well, too).

-If you love this recipe: You'll also love my butternut squash chipotle chili and sweet potato chili.
+If you love this recipe: You’ll also love my butternut squash chipotle chili and sweet potato chili.
+You might also enjoy my hearty lentil soup and black bean soup.